Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 			- [x] 115 09-11 02:44 Keeping Dynamic Components Alive
 		- [ ] 116 09-12 09:24 Applying What We Know & A Problem
 		  - 02:21 Building my own modal
+			- Need for teleport
 		- [ ] 117 09-13 03:50 Teleporting Elements
 		  - 'teleport' is a built-in Vue Component
 			  - just like "Component" and "keepalive"
+		  - Semantic location of modal HTML
 		- [ ] 118 09-14 01:23 Working with Fragments
 		- [ ] 119 09-15 03:02 The Vue Style Guide
 		- [ ] 120 09-16 02:56 Moving to a Dif Foldr Structr